 Something happens when you start planning a wedding.
 Well, two things.
 First you realize you’re in the wrong career because professionals in the wedding business must be making a killing based on what they charge.
 (You want me to pay $50 to rent each chair?)
 And second, everything feels incredibly important.
 You need “blush” tinted roses, not “pink” ones.
 It’s a recipe for a budget-breaking disaster.
-Thankfully, this doesn’t happen to be the case and with a few tips you too can save money on your wedding (in the thousands!)
+Thankfully, this doesn’t happen to be the case.
+Here are 10 Clever Ways to Save Money on a Wedding.

 The average cost of a wedding today totals $26,000, a number which used to surprise me until I planned my own wedding.
 That and my budget was half the average.

 Going in, I knew I had to find ways to save money.
 Coming out, I learned even more ways I could have gotten that number down.

 10 Ways to Save Money On A Wedding

 1. Buy your dress used or from eBay.

 I can see the look of horror on some of you bride-to-be’s faces right now, but think about it.
 You will wear this dress for exactly one day of your entire life.
 Yes, the pictures are forever, but that doesn’t mean you can’t still look fantastic and save some money too.

 I looked into the site, Once Wed, where former brides sell their used dresses at a fraction of the cost.
 It’s a great place to get that designer dress you wanted, but spend so much less.
 And remember, it’s not like the bride before you wore it out; she wore this dress for one day.
 A good dry-cleaning will bring it back to just about new.

 However, I ended up buying my dress from eBay for $500, new with tags.
 It was a J.Crew dress similar to one I had always dreamed about.
 For an extra $200 I got it tailored to fit me perfectly from the same tailor that did Ronald Reagan’s suits.
 I saved hundreds if not thousands going this route, and threw in a little history to boot.